bittailor/BtEmbedded/README.md

->Code repository for my embedded and electronics projects
+>Code repository for various embedded and electronics projects

 ---

 ## BtMqttSnGateway